IamNanjo/webdev-ht/README.md

 - `pm2-process.json`
     - config file for pm2 (process manager 2)
         - cluster mode allows multiple nodejs instances to run at the same time to increase performance
-        - will automatically restart whenever it crashes or when the server files are modified
+        - will automatically restart whenever it crashes

 - `index.html`
     - Template for app pages